 A few years ago, if anyone was to suggest “going for an Indian”, I would literally scream like a Banshee in objection.

-Back then, the quality and standard offered by a majority of the archetypal curry houses were as good as the singing ability of the Ginger one from the Spice Girls.
+Back then, the quality and standard offered by a majority of the archetypal curry houses were as good as watching paint dry.

 However, recently I am more than likely to whoop with delight at going to an Indian restaurant.
 This is because there is a current trend that is seeing a gradual influx of high quality restaurants from India’s up-market hotels coming to London, delivering flavour combinations that are innovative, exciting, contemporary yet true to their culinary roots.